 However, in 2010 I came across a newsletter that said the National Center For Home Food Preservation was no longer recommending storing dried tomatoes in olive oil.

 "Preserving tomatoes in oil is currently not recommended.
 Oil may protect botulism organisms trapped in a water droplet.
-Furthermore, oil may have a deleterious effect on lid gaskets and the at least one manufacturer of home canning lids recommends against it."
+Furthermore, oil may have a deleterious effect on lid gaskets and at least one manufacturer of home canning lids recommends against it."

 You can imagine I was NOT happy with this.
 Especially since:

 - The oil doesn't touch the lids.

 But mostly I wasn't happy with this because when I tried to research this new recommendation, I wasn't able to find any other site or research to back up this claim.

-She had not heard this and basically said that if the tomatoes are truly dry and not packed with any fresh herbs or garlic there should be no problem.
+She had not and basically echoed my thoughts - that if the tomatoes are truly dry and not packed with any fresh herbs or garlic there should be no problem.
 The vinegar dip she recommends also helps tip the acidity level.

 For years we stored in oil by simply placing the produce in a sterilized jar and filling the jar with oil, agitating to get any air bubbles out before sealing...when we published this on our website we were deluged with emails warning that we could get botulism from this…

 When we researched this...we discovered that it was first mentioned on a Canadian website in reference to an outbreak of botulism from a restaurant...this was picked up and repeated...until it became a fact as far as casual searchers were concerned.

 (We) decided to consult a food scientist directly.
 He explained that there was a theoretical risk that small droplets of water adhering to the vegetable would provide a growing medium for botulism.
 He couldn't quantify the risk, not being a statistician, but comparisons with being struck by a meteor...were mentioned.
 He wouldn't go on record as saying it was safe, although he said he would have no concerns personally about using the method.